ManosL/RPG_Game/RPG_Game/README.txt

 To compile this Project write on the terminal the command "make".

-To run this Project write on the terminal the terminal the command "./RPG_Game".
+To run this Project write on the terminal the command "./RPG_Game".

 To delete the object files and the executable file write